Frederik3DAT/fpsmath-docs/docs/welcome.md

 ### Why FPSMath

-- FPSMath is the only calculation bot for everything to do with video game calcuations
+- FPSMath is the only calculation bot for everything to do with video game calculations
 - Has a lot of games supported

 :::caution Under Construction